-You can create an alert rule on the Search & Analyze page or the Dashboard page of the Log Service console.
-After you create an alert rule, Log Service checks the query results of the associated charts at a specified interval.
-If a query result meets the trigger condition that is specified in the alert rule, Log Service sends an alert notification.
+Log Service provides the alerting feature.
+You can configure alert rules based on query and analysis results.
+After you create an alert rule, Log Service checks the related query and analysis result.
+If a query and analysis result meets the trigger condition that you specified in the alert rule, Log Service sends an alert notification.

-The following table lists the limits of alert rules in Log Service.
+The following table describes the limits of the alerting feature in Log Service.

 Query statements in alert rules

-For example, you can use the error statement to search for the log entries that contain error in the last 15 minutes.
+For example, you can execute the error statement to search for the log entries that were generated in the previous 15 minutes and contain error.
 A total of 154 log entries are returned.
 Each log entry consists of key-value pairs.
-You can set a trigger condition based on the value of a key.Note If the number of returned log entries exceeds 100, only the first 100 log entries are checked.
-If any of the log entries meets the condition, an alert is triggered.
+You can set a trigger condition based on the value of a key.Note If the number of returned log entries exceeds 100, Log Service checks only the first 100 log entries.
+If one of the log entries meets the condition, an alert is triggered.

 - A query statement consists of a search statement and an analytic statement.
 The analytic statement analyzes the log entries that meet the search condition and returns a result.
 For more information, see Log analysis.